 In this section, you can find additional information about National Foster Care Month, including information about our partners and frequently asked questions.

-1 U.S. Department of Health and Human Services, Administration for Children and Families, Administration on Children, Youth and Families, Children's Bureau.
-(2017).
-Preliminary estimates for FY 2016 as of Oct 20, 2017 (24).
-Retrieved from https://www.acf.hhs.gov/cb/resource/afcars-report-24
+1 U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau.
+(2018).
+The AFCARS report: Preliminary estimates for FY 2017 as of August 10, 2018.
+Retrieved from https://www.acf.hhs.gov/cb/resource/afcars-report-25